cldr-steven-matison/ClouderaOperatorYAML/README.md

 # Cloudera Operator Yaml

-This reposistory is used in testing flink with [Cloudera Streaming Operators](https://cldr-steven-matison.github.io/blog/Cloudera-Streaming-Operators/).
+This reposistory is comprised of historical examples and sample YAML used with Cloudera Operators.